hn275/file-encryptor/README.md

 I wanted a small cli program that would _stream_ the file, and is flexible enough for scripting!

-Note that the use of additional authenticated data is not supported as of the current version.

 ### General Usage

 ```sh